Do you know the science-power behind simple exercise?

 Angiogenesis is the process by which 60 thousand miles of blood vessels are formed.

-I learned that soy, green tea, coffee, tomatoes, red wine, and hard cheese influence our angiogenesis.
+Soy, green tea, coffee, tomatoes, red wine, and hard cheese influence our angiogenesis.

 Green tea contains a bioactive compound called epigallocatechin-3-gallate (EGCG), which is a potent angiogenesis inhibitor.